 We are fostering a global quality of practice that is relevant and sensitive to context and culture.

 The Practice Development programme was created to support and provide resources for the large number of occupational therapists working in established and emerging areas practice.
-The programme area lead projects on evidence-informed, collaborative, interdisciplinary practice to move the profession forward in addition to working with many of the World Health Organization priorities.
+The programme area leads projects on evidence-informed, collaborative, interdisciplinary practice to move the profession forward in addition to working with many of the World Health Organization priorities.

 The Practice Development programme promotes competent, ethical occupational therapy, which is inclusive, sensitive to local culture context and human rights.
 It maintains and enriches existing areas of excellence in occupational therapy practice and is pro-active in promoting evidence-informed, collaborative emerging areas of practice.
 The programme area ensures continued relevance of minimum competencies for occupational therapy practice.